ValPumpkins/generator_excuses_dev/README.md

 - http://localhost:3000/ or
 - http://valentine.electrikbox.fr/

-you can perform two actions: click on the 🌺 **pink button** and randomly browse through new excuses, or click on the 🟢 **green button** and create a brand new excuse of your own (the newly created excuse is immediately available)
+you can perform two actions : click on the 🌺 **pink button** and randomly browse through excuses, or click on the 🟢 **green button** and create a brand new excuse of your own (the newly created excuse is immediately available)

 On the **Lost page** :
 - http://localhost:3000/lost or